swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 ## Security

-Package plugins will be run in a sandbox that prevents network access and writing to the file system except to intermediate directories (similar to package manifests).
+Package plugins will be run in a sandbox that prevents network access and writing to the file system except to intermediate directories.
+This is the same sandbox that manifest parsing uses.

 In addition, SwiftPM and IDEs that use libSwiftPM should run each command generated by an plugin in a sandbox.
+This sandbox should prevent all network access, and should only allow writing to the directories specified as outputs by the plugin.

 There is inherent risk in running build tools provided by other packages.
 This can possibly be mitigated by requiring the root package to list the approved package plugins.
-This requires further consideration.
+This requires further consideration, and would be a subject of a future proposal.

 ## Future Directions